-- Reviewing the EIV Income and IVT Reports to confirm/validate a.
-Tenant reported income - Printing and maintaining the EIV Income and IVT Reports in the b. tenant file; - Obtaining current acceptable tenant-provided documentation to C. supplement the EIV information; and - d.
+- a.
+Reviewing the EIV Income and IVT Reports to confirm/validate Tenant reported income - b.
+Printing and maintaining the EIV Income and IVT Reports in the tenant file; - c.
+Obtaining current acceptable tenant-provided documentation to supplement the EIV information; and - d.
 Using current tenant-provided documentation and/or third-party verification to calculate annual income.

 Note: Social Security benefit information in EIV is updated every three months.
 If the tenant agrees with the EIV-reported benefit information, PHAs do not need to obtain or request a benefit verification letter from the tenant.

 See PIH Notice 2010-03 for guidance on verifying Social Security benefit income through the EIV system.

-Α. EIV DISPUTE AND DISCREPANCIES
+A. EIV DISPUTE AND DISCREPANCIES